Ross Pearson

-Ross Pearson (born 26 September 1984) is a retired English mixed martial artist who last competed in 2019.
+Ross Pearson (born 26 September 1984) is a retired English mixed martial artist and professional boxer.
 A 26-fight veteran of the UFC, he was a three-time "Fight of the Night" winner and was the lightweight winner of The Ultimate Fighter 9.

 Background

-Pearson, born and raised in Sunderland, England, began training in Tae Kwon Do at the age of six, before adding judo and boxing to his repertoire in high-school.
-Pearson later began training in mixed martial arts at the age of 17.
+Pearson, born and raised in Sunderland, England, began training in Tae Kwon Do at the age of six, before adding Judo and Boxing to his repertoire in high-school.
+Pearson later began training in Brazilian Jiu-Jitsu at the age of 17.
 He also attended Carilion Craft Training in Sunderland.
 Pearson worked as a brick layer afterwards.
 Inspired by early UFC events, Pearson decided to become a professional MMA fighter.

-MMA career
+Mixed martial arts career

 The Ultimate Fighter reality show

 In 2009, Pearson competed on the reality TV show The Ultimate Fighter: United States vs. United Kingdom.
 He placed first in the lightweight division.

 Ultimate Fighting Championship

 2010

 Pearson defeated kickboxer Dennis Siver by unanimous decision on 31 March at UFC Fight Night 21.

 Pearson was submitted by Cole Miller via second-round rear-naked choke on 15 September 2010 at UFC Fight Night 22.

 Pearson faced Spencer Fisher on 27 February 2011 at UFC 127.
 He won the fight via unanimous decision.